 The twelve attendees discussed what they felt to be important for consideration in Rebecca’s research on the validation of non-gallery arts practice.
 They took turns to capture the points that came out of their discussion.

-This initial gathering will be a self-contained session, actively supporting Dr Rebecca Senior’s research.
-However, we hope that this meeting will catalyse future connections.
+This initial gathering was a self-contained session, actively supporting Dr Rebecca Senior’s research, Smith-Genever’s intention being that it would catalyse future connections.
 Networks work when there is a shared purpose, are relevant and support a need.
 Social practices within this geographic area are leading the way in engaging with new audiences and as such we are keen to celebrate this work and enable active critical thinking spaces.

 Image features text by John Newling.

-The Start of Something is a project which, through conversation, seeks to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
-Proposals for new conversations are invited at any time and CVAN EM will consider how it might support a conversation to take place to benefit the widest community and make the greatest difference within the region.
-Let us know if you would like to propose a topic.
+Why come together, can art save us? was proposed to CVAN EM’s The Start of Something project, which, through conversation, sought to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
+CVAN EM supported proposals from groups based in the region, that it considered would benefit the widest community and make the greatest difference within the region.

-Find out more about The Start of Something and the conversations that we have supported to date.
+Find out more about The Start of Something and the conversations that we supported.